 -- George Clooney, actor and director, in Sept.
 14, 2006 address to United Nations Security Council

-Mr. Clooney’s 2006 plea to the international community for help in the violence-stricken Darfur region of Sudan does not appear to have fallen on deaf ears.
-Arguably, the International Criminal Court’s investigation of the situation in Darfur, and subsequent arrest warrants for Sudanese President Oman Hassan Ahmad al-Bashir is a clear indication that the international community is responding to the crisis in Darfur.
+Mr. Clooney’s 2006 plea to the international community for help in the violence-stricken Darfur region of Sudan did not appear to have fallen on deaf ears.
+Arguably, the International Criminal Court’s investigation of the situation in Darfur, and subsequent arrest warrants for Sudanese President Oman Hassan Ahmad al-Bashir was an indication that the international community is responding to the crisis in Darfur.

 The aim of this brief essay is to direct researchers to key online and print resources discussing the legal aspects of the Darfur crisis.
 Each section of this essay summarizes key issues, and links to the important documents, reports, treaties, and resolutions impacting these issues.
 The “examples of scholarship” subsections point researchers toward recent analysis and criticism.
 It is not the intent of this essay to produce a comprehensive bibliography.

 For all but 11 years since independence in 1956, Sudan has been racked with civil conflict.
 Noted expert on African history and politics, Mahmood Mamdani, explains that what began as a “localized civil war” in the late 1980s developed into “a rebellion” in 2003.
 (Mamdani, Saviors and Survivors, Pantheon Books, 2009, p.
 4) On the one side of the conflict were two rebel groups, the Sudan Liberation Movement/Army (SLM/A) and the Justice and Equality Movement (JEM).
 The other side comprised Sudanese government militia and the “Janjaweed,” black African Muslims of Arab descent.
-(U.S. Dept. of State, Background Note: Sudan).
 Several failed attempts, such as the Darfur Peace Agreement, have sought to bring peace to the region.

 The question of whether or not the violence in Darfur is rightly called genocide has been debated.
 The United States has declared that it is genocide.
 On June 24, 2004, the U.S. House stated that “the atrocities unfolding in Darfur, Sudan, are genocide” and urged the Bush administration “to call the atrocities being committed in Darfur, Sudan, by its rightful name: ‘genocide.’
-(H.Con.Res.467 from the 108th Congress, three versions from Thomas) Secretary of State Colin Powell echoed this stance, declaring, “genocide has been committed in Darfur, and…the Government of Sudan and the janjaweed bear responsibility.”
+(H.Con.Res.467 from the 108th Congress, three versions from Congress.gov) Secretary of State Colin Powell echoed this stance, declaring, “genocide has been committed in Darfur, and… the Government of Sudan and the janjaweed bear responsibility.”
 (S. Hrg.
 108-866 of Sept.
 9, 2004) “Yet the violence in Darfur region is clearly genocide,” President Bush declared on June 30, 2005, “The human cost is beyond calculation.”
-In a July 2009 speech before the parliament in Ghana, President Obama also characterized the crisis in Darfur as genocide.

 Since the publication of the 2005 Commission of Inquiry Report, a number of scholars have agreed that the term ‘genocide’ should be avoided in relation to the situation in Darfur.
 One such scholar is Mahmood Mamdani from Columbia University.
 Mamdani cautions about the consequences of calling the violence in Darfur genocide: